 His wife Rachel's tale is much better known and colorful -- married at age 19; a Civil War widow and single mother at 21; ultimately to have six children by three husbands and one significant other.
 She was the daughter of John and Sarah (Weimer) Phillippi, whose farm, it's said, was subdivided to become the village of Casselman.

-Her full name was Rachel (Phillippi) Gerhard Younkin Wilkins (1844-1915) -- the daughter of John and Sarah (Weimer) Phillippi.
+Her full name was Rachel (Phillippi) Gerhart Younkin Wilkins (1844-1915) -- the daughter of John and Sarah (Weimer) Phillippi.
 By today's standards, she would be called a survivor.

-Rachel's first husband was Samuel Gerhard (1840-1864), son of Jacob and Catherine Gearhart, the father an immigrant from Germany.
+Rachel's first husband was Samuel Gerhart (1840-1864), the son of Jacob and Catherine Gearhart, the father an immigrant from Germany.
+Their name also was spelled "Gerhard" at times.

 When the Civil War broke out, Samuel enlisted and was assigned to the 142nd Pennsylvania Infantry.
 He rose to the rank of corporal.
 At the Battle of the Wilderness, he was captured and taken for incarceration to the notorious Andersonville Prison in South Carolina.
 He died of disease in the prison on Sept.
-17, 1864, at the age of 24, and was buried in row 9006 in the prison cemetery.
+17, 1864, at the age of 24, and was buried in row 9005 in the prison cemetery.
+A marker was erected at the site of his burial place.

 The government awarded Rachel a pension of $8 per month as compensation for her loss.

-Rachel remained a widow until 1869, when she married our Josiah Younkin.
+Rachel remained a widow for five years.
+Then circa 1869, she was united in holy matrimony with our Josiah Younkin.
 The newlyweds were four or five years apart in age, with Rachel the older party.
 The remarriage caused her to forfeit the pension, but it became solely payable to her daughter Alice.

 When the federal census was enumerated in 1870, the family lived in Upper Turkeyfoot Township, with the town of Somerfield as their nearest post office.
 That year, Josiah earned a living as a laborer, and Rachel's 64-year-old mother Sarah Phillippi lived under their roof.
 Six dwellings away was the household of Josiah's brother and sister in law, William Shedrick and Caroline (Cupp) Younkin.